- Great for all abilities from beginners up to elite runners

-A pair of green cones is placed roughly 30 metres ahead along the same lines, a pair of white cones 30 metres ahead of this, and finally a pair of yellow cones another 30 metres ahead.
+A pair of green cones is placed roughly 30 meters ahead along the same lines, a pair of white cones 30 meters ahead of this, and finally a pair of yellow cones another 30 meters ahead.

 The zones are described to the athletes.
-The first 30-metre section between the red and green cones should be run at 85% of max speed; the second 30-metre section between the green cones and the white cones should be run at 75% max speed; and the final 30-metre section between the white cones and the yellow cones is another run at 85% of max speed.
+The first 30-meter section between the red and green cones should be run at 85% of max speed; the second 30-meter section between the green cones and the white cones should be run at 75% max speed; and the final 30-meter section between the white cones and the yellow cones is another run at 85% of max speed.

 The athletes begin on the group leader's command and when they reach the end they turn around and slowly walk back to the start in lanes one and eight (which are free).
 When everybody has walked back there is a 30-second standing recovery before the second rep.